djalbat/propagate-cli/README.md

 Propagate updated packages throughout a project.

 Managing dependencies in a project can be irksome if your project relies on more than a few frequently updated packages.
 Consider the following dependency graph.
-The solid lines represent dependencies, dotted lines 'dev' dependencies:
+Here the solid lines represent dependencies, dotted lines dev-dependencies:

 ---
                                              alice